Planning process and participation

 Where to obtain information about plan approval?

 The approval of a plan is communicated with an announcement.
-The announcement is published in publications approved for City information*, and it is posted on the bulletin board of the Register Office at the City Hall and on the City Executive Office website.
+The announcement is published on the city website.

 The decision is always communicated to the Uusimaa Centre for Economic Development, Transport and the Environment as well as to those authorities, residents and people with protests who requested in writing to be informed when the plan was on display.